 - See also: fastq-format, sam-format, cram-format

-- I have 18 facts about Binary Alignment Map. what would you like to know? email me and let me know how I can help.
+- Have a question about Binary Alignment Map not answered here?
+Email me and let me know how I can help.